This policy sets out the principles we adopt to balance:

 - legislative restrictions (certain material cannot be disclosed)

-- for example, in line with our obligations under the Privacy Act 1998, we do not publish the names of individuals or companies issued with infringement notices and will only disclose such information if required to do so by law
+- for example, in line with our obligations under the Privacy and Data Protection Act 2014, we do not publish the names of individuals or companies issued with infringement notices and will only disclose such information if required to do so by law

 - safeguarding confidential or sensitive information (such as commercial-in-confidence, price or market sensitive information or the existence or details of whistle-blowers) and witnesses